My first creation for BonneGueule! (and I tell everything in a VLOG 🎬)

 Jungle jacket, shirt, BonneGueule t-shirt, Salt Optics glasses, Fullcount jeans, Velasca boots, Jinji necklace

 As the jacket has brown highlights, it will go superbly with beiges, browns of course, camel, ecru .
-So, from that observation, I chose our beige t-shirt and medium brown boots.
+So, from this observation, I chose our beige t-shirt and medium brown boots.

 This is the basis of this outfit.

-And then, well, as I had to dress the bottom so as not to shock anyone, I opted for good old raw denim.
-A choice that was self-evident, as the association was easy from every point of view.
+And then, well, since I had to dress the bottom so as not to shock anyone, I opted for good old raw denim.
+A choice that imposed itself, as the combination was easy in every way.

-To finish, I put on our western shirt.
-For a collection inspired by the United States, that seemed logical to me, right?
-It adds even more texture, interest because it's denim like the bottom, although in a different shade.
+Finally, I wore our western shirt.
+For a collection inspired by the United States, it seemed logical to me, right?
+It adds even more texture, interest because it is denim like the bottom, although in a different shade.

 man in green jacket denim shirt